-Parks Phase 1: The nine park sites under this phase are all substantially complete.
+Parks Phase 1:The nine park sites under this phase are all complete.
+LMDC is working with NYC Department of Parks and Recreation to pay invoices

-In the third quarter 2011, the following progress was made for Parks Phase 2: James Madison Plaza Reconstruction The concrete foundation for pavers has been poured and granite blocks have been installed.
+In the third quarter 2011, the following progress was made for Parks Phase 2: James Madison Plaza Reconstruction

+Forty yards of topsoil was planted.
+The grading needs to be complete before the trees can be planted.
 Canal Varick Laight Park Construction Work is in the warranty phase.